Collaboration

 The project brought together designers, educators, community participants, and interns in a collaborative process, resulting in an exhibition that was playful, creative, and full of wonder.

-Collaboration Experience and Professional Learning
+Experience & Learning

 The Great & Grand Rumpus was a meaningful project where design played a central role in uniting diverse professional voices.
 My focus was on translating ideas from curators, educators, and production teams into a consistent visual language that supported both creativity and practicality.
 Through this, I was able to demonstrate how design thinking bridges disciplines, strengthens collaboration, and enhances the audience’s experience.